Freediving is breath-hold diving, being in and under the water while holding one’s breath.

-Today, most people associate freediving with images of superhumans plunging to the darkest depths of the ocean with only the air in their lungs, the power of their bodies and the will of their minds to keep them alive and bring them back.
+Today, most people associate freediving with images of superhumans plunging to the ocean’s darkest depths with only the air in their lungs, the power of their bodies, and the will of their minds to keep them alive and bring them back.

 What is Freediving?

-Diving without an aqualung is often referred to as ‘skin diving’ or ‘snorkeling’.
+Diving without an aqualung is often called ‘skin diving’ or ‘snorkeling.’
 Both can use a mask, snorkel, and fins, but freediving will always involve a breath hold, no matter how deep you go.

-Competitive freediving has different disciplines to reflect the various ways that you can be in the water and hold your breath.
-This came with the emergence of competitions involving teams, countries and many individuals.
+Competitive freediving has different disciplines to reflect how you can be in the water and hold your breath.
+This came with competitions involving teams, countries, and many individuals.

-In individual and team world championships, each diver will perform a constant weight dive with fins, a dynamic swim with fins and a static breath hold with points awarded for each discipline to arrive at a final combined score.
+In individual and team world championships, each diver will perform a constant weight dive with fins, a dynamic swim with fins, and a static breath hold with points awarded for each discipline to arrive at a final combined score.

 Types of Freediving

 Let’s take a look at the different types of freediving now.
-You’ll hear Freedivers talk in strange code when referring to diving to depth or in the pool with different equipment and here we’ll try to de-mystify it.
+You’ll hear Freedivers talk in strange code when referring to diving to depth or in the pool with different equipment, and here we’ll try to de-mystify it.

 Open Water Depth disciplines